Experienced Las Vegas Divorce Lawyers

 During the initial consultation, one of the first questions asked is, “How long will it take for the divorce to become final?”
 The answer to that question depends on a host of factors.

 A divorce case can settle very quickly once the parties agree on all or most of the terms.
 As a general matter, the more issues that remain unresolved, the longer the divorce will take.
 This is particularly true when the unresolved issue involves child support and custody.
-Hiring an experienced Las Vegas divorce lawyer can help you navigate quicker and guide you through the steps of a divorce.
+Hiring one of our experienced Las Vegas divorce lawyers can help you navigate quicker and guide you through the steps of a divorce.

 Can the Facts of the Case Remain Private?

-For the most part, the parties in the case to not want to air their dirty laundry in public.
+For the most part, the parties in the case do not want to air their dirty laundry in public.
 When the case is initially filed, it is a public record.
 Typically, anyone can go to the clerk’s office and obtain a copy of the filings or orders issued in the case.

-At the end of the case, your divorce attorney can request that the Court seal the case file so that the contents are no longer public records.
+At the end of the case, your Las Vegas divorce attorney can request that the Court seal the case file so that the contents are no longer public records.
 Your lawyer will file a "Request and Order to Seal File" for this purpose.
 The parties must then wait for the request to be approved by the Court.

 Issues to be Resolved in the Divorce